 The world could use a little help and what better place to make a difference than by volunteering with organisations and charities in Singapore?
 We take a look at our options…

 Singapore is a small place with a big heart.
-And what better way to really get to that heart than by giving up some of your time to volunteer for a worthy cause?
-If you’ve been thinking of doing something meaningful with your spare hours, there’s no better time than now to start.
+And what better way to really get to that heart than by giving up some of your (and your kids!) time to volunteer for a worthy cause?
+If you’ve been thinking of doing something meaningful for others, there’s no better time than now to start.

 A guide to volunteering in Singapore

 How can we help those who help us the most?
 Why not give back to the thousands of women in Singapore who make our lives here so much easier: our helpers!
 Why not donate some of your time to Aidha.
 This is an organisation that provides programmes for helpers and lower-income women.
 Financial literacy programmes (including money management), computer courses and entrepreneurial lessons are all available.
 By volunteering, you can share your knowledge and experience with Aidha’s students.
 Roles will be assigned to volunteers according to individual skill sets and availability.

 2. Singapore Red Cross